devrhathi/Microservice_with_RabbitMQ/README.md

 docker run --rm  --network rabbitmq_network -it -p 15672:15672 -p 5672:5672 --name rabbitmq rabbitmq
 ```

-3. Execute `docker network inspect rabbitmq` and replace IP address in ConnectionParameters in producer and all consumers with the Gatway IP address shown.
+3. Execute `docker network inspect rabbitmq_network` and replace IP address in ConnectionParameters in producer and all consumers with the Gatway IP address shown.

 4. In the other terminal, run following commands (make sure you are in project's root directory)